 Risk Management Discussion

-Expert reviewers noted that appropriate care by the original dentist would have included obtaining dental radiographs and placing the patient on antibiotics and pain medication as needed.
+Expert reviewers noted that appropriate care by the original dentist would have included obtaining dental x-rays and placing the patient on antibiotics and pain medication as needed.
 In this case, the original dentist failed to treat the obvious infection and further complicated matters by undertaking an extraction that subsequent experts found to be contraindicated.
 Reviewers were also critical of the original dentist’s documentation, noting that justification for deviating from the standard of care should be thoroughly documented.

 The following strategies can help dental professionals keep patients safe and mitigate risk: